Bankable star

-In the film industry, a bankable star is an actor (movie star) "capable of guaranteeing box-office success simply by showing up in a movie."
+In the film industry, a bankable star is a film actor (movie star) "capable of guaranteeing box-office success simply by showing up in a movie".
 The bankability of an actor includes their films' box office track record, professional demeanor, and other factors.
 Hiring a bankable star helps a film company to secure investment, distribution, and garner media attention.
 Some bankable stars have so much star power that even films without a strong concept or "hook"―such as star vehicle films―are feasible to make.

 A bankable director is a similar notion.